 All training is conducted under the direction of FFA Futsal Certified and Licenced coaches in a fun and productive environment.

 Please visit our Contact page to express your interest or for further enquries.

-We also collaborate with other clubs, schools and organisations to provide customised training and matches for junior players in both indoor and outdoor forms of the game.
+We also collaborate with other clubs, schools and organisations to provide customised training and matches for players in both indoor and outdoor forms of the game.

 Child Safe Policy

 Future Futsal is strongly committed to maintaining sport environments that are safe, supportive and friendly for children.
 We are committed to working with all involved in sport so that children can enjoy sport and feel safe, valued and encouraged to reach their full potential.

 Through our Child Safe Policy, we document our clear commitment to keeping children safe from abuse and neglect.
 We actively anticipate children’s diverse circumstances and respond effectively to those with additional vulnerabilities.
 We ensure that all involved with the club understand their role and the behaviour we require in relation to keeping children safe from abuse and neglect through application of our Child Safe Policy.
 We have appropriate measures in place to minimise the likelihood that we will recruit employees or contractors who are unsuitable to work with children.

 We give all children access to information, support and complaints processes.
 We consider the needs of all children.
 We have processes for encouraging two-way communication with children and families.
 We seek their feedback and have a process for responding.
 We respect diversity and seek to facilitate effective communication and involvement.

 1. During the summer months, extreme heat may create an environment that is dangerous to players if modifications to games and guidelines are not followed.
 This heat policy is available for our members to be aware of the procedure that is used to determine whether play goes ahead or not.